-Students are also required to complete at least 3 but not more than 9 units of Contextual Education (course codes FE).
-Please refer to the "Contextual Education Manual" on the IBS website for additional information.
+Students are also required to complete at least 3 but not more than 9 units of Field Education (course codes FE).
+Please refer to the "Field Education Handbook" on the IBS website for additional information.
+Students should meet with the Field Education Director early and regularly during their program.